samteezy/sfmc_schema/README.md

 # Salesforce Marketing Cloud System Views Schema

-This repo contains a set of scripts for your favorite database type if it's one of the following:
+This repo contains a database file for your favorite database type if it's one of the following:

 * MSSQL
 * MySQL